Sexual Assault and Rape

 You should also take the following measures:

-• Do not go to your date’s apartment or invite him or her to yours if you are just getting to know him.
-Date rape occurs most often in the rapist’s home.
+- Do not go to your date's apartment or invite him to yours if you are just getting to know him.
+Date rape occurs most often in the rapist's home.

-• Beware of attitudes in someone whom you are thinking of dating that could signal the potential for sexual violence: hostility toward men or women, a domineering personality, jealousy, condescending or judgmental viewpoints about men or women, or unrealistic expectations.
+- Beware of attitudes in a man that you are thinking of dating that could signal the potential for sexual violence: hostility toward women, a domineering personality, jealousy, condescending or judgmental viewpoints about women, or unrealistic expectations.

-• Do not rely on a charming, pleasant presentation in someone you’ve just met.
-Many date rape victims report that their assailant seemed “like a really nice person” at first.
-Get to know someone before you place your trust in him or her.
+- Do not rely on a charming, pleasant presentation in a man you've just met.
+Many date rape victims report that their assailant seemed "like a really nice guy" at first.
+Get to know a man before you place your trust in him.

 Preventing Stranger Rape